-The YMCA of Greater Nashua transitioned to the New YMCA Swim Lesson Program, a competency-based swim stages progression.
+The YMCA of Greater Nashua Swim Lesson Program is a competency-based swim stages progression.

-The YMCA of Greater Nashua updated its lessons to increase the accessibility and enjoyment of swimming to all ages and skill levels.
-The latest evolution of Y Swim Lessons accommodates varying abilities to help foster a sense of achievement as swimmers’ progress between levels.
+The YMCA of Greater Nashua swim lesson program increases the accessibility and enjoyment of swimming to all ages and skill levels.
+Y Swim Lessons accommodate varying abilities to help foster a sense of achievement as swimmers progress between levels.
 Through this approach, advanced swimmers flow more easily to higher levels while swimmers who need more instruction can learn at their own pace.
 This results in more confident swimmers who stick with lessons and develop a love for swimming that can last a lifetime.

-“Educating children how to be safe around water is just as important as teaching them to look both ways before they cross the street,” said Katie Parker, senior program director at the YMCA of Greater Nashua.
-“The Y teaches swimmers of all ages and backgrounds that water should be fun, not feared, and this practice not only saves lives it builds confidence
+“Educating children how to be safe around water is just as important as teaching them to look both ways before they cross the street,” said Allie Thomas, YMCA Aquatics Director at the YMCA of Greater Nashua.
+“The Y teaches swimmers of all ages and backgrounds that water should be fun, not feared, and this practice not only saves lives it builds confidence.”

 SWIM STARTERS AQUATIC PROGRAM